simonbates/procdraw-old/Documentation/pre-commit_checklist.md

 - Run `make format` to format the source code
 - Run `make lint`
-- Build and run the tests
+- Build Procdraw and run the tests
 - Run Procdraw